cambridge-collection/cudl-viewer/README.md

 ```

 As can be seen this is due to rate throttling in DockerHub, presumably due to the shared addresses used by CodeBuild to access DockerHub leading to a high volume of requests.
 We have found the build will succeed after a few reattempts.

+### Deploying the image

+Once you have the new image for the viewer in ECR you can get the sha value for this image, and update the value in
+`terraform.tfvars` in cudl-terraform - https://github.com/cambridge-collection/cudl-terraform repository, and see that
+repo for details on how to apply the changes.

 ## Making a release